remjg/AMCtoOwncloud/README.md

 # AMCtoOwncloud
 *AMCtoOwncloud* is a *Nautilus script* that sends *[Auto Multiple Choice](http://auto-multiple-choice.net/)* (*AMC*) annotated papers to *Owncloud/Nextcloud* and share them with the corresponding students.

-Each quiz file is uploaded to a remote folder unique to each student:
+Each quiz file is uploaded to a remote folder unique to each student.

-    /OWNCLOUD_FOLDER/Group/Surname - Name (Number) - Interros Maths/

 Then the folder is shared (if not already) with the student who can be a local user or a remote user on another federated server.

+In the end, the remote folder structure will look like this (where the root folder `Contrôles/` and `Quiz 1` are configurable):

+    Contrôles/
+    ├── 3emeE/
+    |   ├── MOUSE Mickey (3998) - Interros Maths/
+    │   │   └── Quiz 1 - MOUSE Mickey (3998).pdf
+    │   └── MOUSE Minnie (3999) - Interros Maths/
+    │       └── Quiz 1 - MOUSE Minnie (3999).pdf
+    └── 4emeE/
+        └── DUCK Donald (4999) - Interros Maths/
+           └── Quiz 1 - DUCK Donald (3999).pdf

 ## Installation
 Copy `AMCtoOwncloud.sh` and `.AMCtoOwncloud.py` in the Nautilus scripts folder: `~/.local/share/nautilus/scripts/`